-Accessing the BluOS device's hard drive allows you to add/delete files, edit metadata tags, and perform backups of your ripped CDs from your Windows or macOS computer.
+Accessing the BluOS Player's hard drive allows you to add/delete files, edit metadata tags, and perform backups of your ripped CDs from your Windows or macOS computer.

-Following are the steps to access your BluOS device's hard drive.
+Following are the steps to access your BluOS Player's hard drive.

 Windows